ISAITB/docs-itb-ta/source/api/index.rst

 * The ``session`` array, including one or more session identifiers to look up.
 * The ``withLogs`` boolean flag to specify whether you want to view the detailed log trace for each returned session.
 By default log traces are not returned, but you can set this to ``true`` to include them.
+* The ``withReports`` boolean flag to specify whether you want to also include the sessions' XML report expressed in the `GITB Test Reporting Language (GITB TRL) <https://www.itb.ec.europa.eu/docs/tdl/latest/introduction/index.html#specification-links>`_.
+  By default reports are not included.

 The following example call makes a query for one test session, choosing to also return its detailed log: